Arif-TheHuman/Assignment-3-Application/README.md

-Step 1: First of all you'd want to go into inspect element and choose iphone 14
+Step 1: First of all you'd want to go into inspect element and choose iphone 14 or for better go for responsive and have it 643 x 1311

 For All
 Steps: